panshuljindal/eloquent-ai/README.md

 ---

 ## License
-Proprietary – All rights reserved (update if needed).
+Proprietary – All rights reserved